cerea-lab/munich/processing/ssh-aerosol/README.md

-# Compile munich-ssh in two steps
+# Compile munich-ssh

-## Step 1.
-Compile SSH-Aerosol

-cd munich/include/ssh-aerosol
-compile -s=yes
+compile

-## Step 2.
-Compile MUNICH

-cd ../../processing/ssh-aerosol
-scons -j6 mpi=yes
+# Clean munich-ssh

+clean

 # Edit the path to the downloaded input data.